-Blackburn Rolls Out 300-Page AI Plan to Create One Federal Rulebook
+Blackburn Rolls Out 300-Page AI Plan to Create 1 Federal Rulebook

 Blackburn’s proposal is the first to be unveiled by a lawmaker since Trump’s order.

 Notably, the proposal formalizes two key AI-related federal resources, which have been recent topics of conversation in Congress.
-The Center for AI Standard and Innovation (CAISI) at the National Institute of Standards and Technology (NIST) would be codified, and a formal governance and funding structure for the National Science Foundation’s (NSF) National Artificial Intelligence Research Resource (NAIRR) pilot would be stablished.
+The Center for AI Standards and Innovation (CAISI) at the National Institute of Standards and Technology (NIST) would be codified, and a formal governance and funding structure for the National Science Foundation’s (NSF) National Artificial Intelligence Research Resource (NAIRR) pilot would be established.

 “Instead of pushing AI amnesty, President Trump rightfully called on Congress to pass federal standards and protections to solve the patchwork of state laws that has hindered AI innovation,” Blackburn said in a statement.